 The driving force behind the American Solar Market stems from a combination of rebates and incentives, renewable energy-friendly policies, and affordability.
 Federal and State financial incentives and eco-friendly policies support the installation of American solar systems.

-As a result of the economic crisis in 2008, investments in non-residential American solar installations diminished.
-In 2010, with the recovery of the capital markets, the number of non-residential installations increased by 63% compared to 2009.
+As a result of the economic crisis in 2008, investments in non-residential American solar installations diminished but recently regain strength ranking the US as the 3rd in added capacity of 6,201 units in 2014 .
+In 2015, with the recovery of the capital markets, the number of non-residential installations increased by 63% compared to 2014.
 Investments in the utility sector are once again on the rise and make solar energy more readily available.

 As a consequence of the growing solar market, PV module prices are declining.
 The availability of more affordable solar installations serves as an additional driving factor for the American Solar Market.

 In May 2015, SEIA, the Solar Energy Industries Association, predicted U.S. PV-market to grow by 25% to 50% in 2016, with a cumulative PV capactiy of 40 GW by the end of 2016.
 Roughly, this translates into 13 GW of added capacity in 2016